 Length: 108 pages

-This bill was introduced on January 9, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 9, 2014, in a previous session of Congress, but it did not receive a vote.

 Jan 9, 2014

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 S. 1900 (113th) was a bill in the United States Congress.